- Do you have a cool project idea that uses extensive library resources, such as archival materials or foreign language books?

 - Would having up to $4500 assist with your project idea?

 If you answered yes to all three, then consider applying for the Duke University Libraries Summer Research Grants (DULSRG)!
 We welcome applications from students with all levels of prior experience using library materials.
-Our application deadline has been extended to March 24th, 2023!
+Our application deadline is March 20th, 2024!

 DULSRG are awarded to first-generation and/or low-income undergraduate students to support original library research either at Duke or at another library or cultural institution with a library.
 Awards are granted up to a maximum of $4500 to cover expenses such as campus housing, transportation, meals while conducting research, online trainings, and digitization expenses.
 Because research expenses can vary depending on the field of research and the duration of the project, students are able to pool grant funding with other awards.